 Enjoy the flavors of a pumpkin spice latte in ice cream form!
 Pumpkin puree, brown sugar, and warm pumpkin spices are combined with coconut milk for a vegan pumpkin spice latte ice cream that's ultra creamy, wonderfully flavored, and studded with espresso bean flecks.

-This ice cream is perfect for this time of year (at least here in Tennessee) when the leaves are beginning to change and Halloween is approaching, but the temperatures, which are hovering in the 70s, aren't yet cold enough to preclude ice cream from being enjoyed.
+This ice cream is perfect for the beginning of fall (at least here in Tennessee) when the leaves are beginning to change and Halloween is approaching, but the temperatures, which are hovering in the 70s, aren't yet cold enough to preclude ice cream from being enjoyed.
 An early fall dessert favorite.

-Vegan Pumpkin Spice Latte Ice Cream
+Pumpkin Spice Latte Ice Cream

 - 3 cups full-fat coconut milk

-- 1 1/2 tbsp cornstarch
+- 1 ½ tablespoon cornstarch

-- 1/2 cup pumpkin puree
+- ½ cup pumpkin puree

-- 1/2 cup brown sugar
+- ½ cup brown sugar

-- 2 tbsp agave nectar
+- 2 tablespoon agave nectar

-- 2 tsp vanilla extract
+- 2 teaspoon vanilla extract

-- 3/4 tsp ground cinnamon
+- ¾ teaspoon ground cinnamon

-- 1/8 tsp ground nutmeg
+- ⅛ teaspoon ground nutmeg

-- 1/8 tsp ground ginger
+- ⅛ teaspoon ground ginger

 - Pinch of ground cloves

-- In a small bowl, stir together 1/4 cup of coconut milk and the cornstarch until cornstarch is dissolved.
+- In a small bowl, stir together ¼ cup of coconut milk and the cornstarch until cornstarch is dissolved.
 Set aside.